Ahq eSports Club: 2013

 In 2013, team captain UDJ retired, and GarnetDevil joined.
 AHQ was invited to join the Garena Premier League (GPL)'s 2013 spring season to face teams such as the Taipei Assassins and the Singapore Sentinels.
-In March, westdoor and Lantyr both joined AHQ and became the team's main players.
+In March, Westdoor and Lantyr both joined AHQ and became the team's main players.
 They finished the GPL spring season 2013 in third place.

 In GPL Summer 2013, the team improved from the previous year, beating the Taipei Assassins and the Singapore Sentinels and winning the season with a 24–4 record.
 They made it to the GPL Finals to face the winner of the Spring Season, the Taipei Assassins.
 At the same time, AHQ also joined TeSL and met the other strong team in Taiwan, the Taipei Snipers.
 AHQ finished TeSL in second place.

 The team beat TPA in the 2013 GPL Finals.
 At the Season 3 World Championship, they were beaten by the TeSL team Gamania Bears.

 2014

 After Season 3, AHQ acquired Naz from Wayi Spider while Lantyr moved to AHQ Fighter.
 AHQ won 20 matches and only lost one game in the 2014 LNL Winter.
-However, in 2014 GPL Winter, they lost to the Taipei Snipers and placed third.
+However, in the 2014 GPL Winter, they lost to the Taipei Snipers and placed third.

-AHQ had a successful run in 2014 GPL Spring group stages, where they achieved a record of 9–1.
+AHQ had a successful run in the 2014 GPL Spring group stages, where they achieved a record of 9–1.
 In the playoffs, they dominated the Singapore Sentinels 3–0 in the quarterfinals before dispatching the Saigon Jokers 3–1 in the semifinals.
-In the finals, however, they lost to the Taipei Assassins 2-3 and ended playoffs in second place.
+In the finals, however, they lost to the Taipei Assassins 2-3 and ended the playoffs in second place.

 2014 GPL Summer, starting in June 2014, featured another successful run in the group stages by AHQ, when they achieved an 8–2 record.
-In the playoffs, they won 3–0 against the Bangkok Titans in the quarterfinals, and won 3–1 against Logitech G Fighter in the semifinals, mirroring their performance earlier in the year.
+In the playoffs, they won 3–0 against the Bangkok Titans in the quarterfinals and won 3–1 against Logitech G Fighter in the semifinals, mirroring their performance earlier in the year.
 (Full Louis got disqualified from GPL this season due to using players who were not 17 years of age, SofM, and Jeff.
-Logitech G Fighter replaced them by playing in the semifinals).
-Unfortunately, they went on to lose to the Taipei Assassins 0–3 in the finals, achieving another second place record in the playoffs.
+Logitech G Fighter replaced them by playing in the semifinals.
+Unfortunately, they went on to lose to the Taipei Assassins 0–3 in the finals, achieving another second-place record in the playoffs.

-While they were unable to become the champions of 2014 GPL Summer, their dominating performance in the 2014 Garena Regional Finals (where they emerged as the number-one seed in the Taiwan and SEA region by beating the Saigon Fantastic Five in the finals) allowed them to participate in the 2014 Season World Championship.
+While they were unable to become the champions of the 2014 GPL Summer, their dominating performance in the 2014 Garena Regional Finals (where they emerged as the number-one seed in the Taiwan and SEA region by beating the Saigon Fantastic Five in the finals) allowed them to participate in the 2014 Season World Championship.